stratworld/strat/docsSrc/markdown/Features/Roadmap.md

 # AWS Substrate Performance Improvements (Ongoing)

 Right now all http requests are sent to APIGateway and proxied to a lambda that routes.
-The AWS SVS should implement routing inside APIGateway, and should proxy directly to s3 files to avoid lambda.
-I suspect there's also some performance tweaks to be made around loading the AWS SDK lazier--Lambdas that don't load the AWS SDK typically take < 10ms while loading the AWS SDK seems to put a floor on the Lambda's time at 50ms.
-Honestly, I haven't done the requisite profiling to make serious suggestions but I can tell things are much slower than they should be.
+Its not clear what APIGateway brings to the table for Strat other than a massive latency tax.
+The optimal solution is likely some combination of direct Lambda calls, CloudFront->Lambda, and CloudFront->s3.
+This is all pretty in-the-weeds of AWS, but the current state of affairs of 500ms for a simple api call is not acceptable for a production system, and if we're to make good on "better infrastructure than you're making by hand" a realistic goal should be TP99 <50ms api calls (assuming they terminate in a single lambda, and assuming the client is in a place close-ish to an AWS datacenter).

 # Runtime Pattern Matching + Values